 Green Jobs for Hiring Organizations

-The Science & Technology Internship Program - Green Jobs provides wage subsidies to eligible employers across Canada to hire, train, and mentor youth in the natural resources sector, including in energy, forestry, mining, earth science, and clean technology.
+The Science & Technology Internship Program - Green Jobs provides funding to eligible employers across Canada to hire, train, and mentor youth in the natural resources sector, including in energy, forestry, mining, earth science, and clean technology.

 Eligibility requirements for employers